ceyhunsen/Bash-the-Dummy/README.md

 # Bash the Dummy!

-This is a basic javascript game for the BLM0226 Web Tabanlı Programlama class.
+This project is a very basic javascript game developed for the BTU BLM0226 Web Tabanlı Programlama class.

+![screenshot](images/ss0.png)

 ## Story

-Dummy is a very lonely and great friend.
+Dummy is very lonely and a great friend.
 So he made sure that if someone logs into his computer, (s)he would never be able to get out.
-So, are you going to stay with him or try to break out?
+So, are you going to stay with him or try to break out with your `bash` skills?

 Dummy is heavily inspired from the [Mad Dummy from Undertale](https://undertale.fandom.com/wiki/Mad_Dummy).

-![screenshot](images/ss0.png)

 ## How to play?

-There is a freely hosted server that you can directly play -> [Bash the Dummy!](http://bashthedummy.coolpage.biz/)
+There is a freely hosted web server that you can directly play -> [Bash the Dummy!](http://bashthedummy.coolpage.biz/)

 But if you want to play it locally: